Bichon Frise Eye Stains – What They are & How to Get Rid of Them

-Bichons prone to eye stains can benefit greatly from a stepped up schedule of visits to the groomer.
-If you are currently taking them every six to eight weeks, start going once a month.
+Bichons prone to eye stains or tear stains can benefit greatly from a stepped up schedule of visits to the groomer.
+If you are currently taking your Bichon Frise for grooming every six to eight weeks, start going once a month.
 The extra attention from a professional groomer can make a world of difference.
-You should also gently wipe their eye area with a moistened soft cloth, or you can use one of the commercial disposable eye pad cleansing products available at the pet store.
+You should also gently wipe their eye area with a clean, moistened soft cloth, or you can use one of the commercial disposable eye pad cleansing products available from pet supply retailers.

 My final thoughts for you today are really more of a request.
 Remember what matters the most.
 Your Bichon Frise adores you, and loves you with all their little heart.
-They don’t mind if you’re not the most beautiful human on the block, they love you just the way you are.
-Try not to obsess too much over getting your Bichons eyes to be perfectly white.
+They don’t mind if you’re not the most perfect and beautiful human specimen on the block, they love you just the way you are.
+Try not to obsess too much over getting your Bichon’s eyes to be perfectly white.
 Just enjoy the time you have to play, cuddle and enjoy your beautiful Bichon Frise.